 The amount of the tax refund advance plus any fees are deducted from your tax return after it’s issues.
 Loan amounts usually range from $2,000 to $3,500 and you can get the money in as little as 1 day.
 To be eligible for a tax refund loan (also referred to as tax refund advance, tax advance loan or tax refund anticipation loan), you’ll need your taxes prepared by the company offering you the loan and that can mean a tax preparation fee.

 Tax refund advances are appealing to early tax return filers and taxpayers who can claim the Earned Income Tax Credit or Additional Child Tax Credit.
 If you live paycheck to paycheck, the early money that comes from your tax refund can be a huge boost and could save you from using payday loans, short-term loans, or a payday advance app.

 An alternative to a tax refund advance is getting a Possible loan, an installment loan that takes minutes to apply for and if approved, can get you money within an hour.
-Borrowers repay every couple of weeks and can build credit history since payments are reported to the primary credit bureaus.
+Borrowers repay every couple of weeks and can build credit history since payments are reported to Experian and TransUnion.